Square Data Scientist Interview Questions + Guide 2025

 Hiring Manager Screen (Team Fit)

-Below are topics that may be covered in the call:
+Topics that may be covered include:

-• Problem-solving and cross-functional team experience
+• Problem-solving experience in cross-functional environments

-Note: Topics may vary per team
+Note: Topics may vary by team.

-Overall prep for Pre-Onsite Interviews
+Overall Prep for Pre-Onsite Interviews

 Preparing for the Onsite Interviews